puppetlabs/device_manager/README.md

 [comment]: # (Doing so avoids impractical cron mathematics.)

-Note: On versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, this parameter will instead create one Cron (or Scheduled Task) resource that executes `puppet device` for all devices in `device.conf` every 60 minutes (at a randomized minute) on the proxy Puppet agent.
+Note: On versions of Puppet (older than 5.0.0) that do not support `puppet device --target`, this parameter will instead create one Cron (or Scheduled Task) resource that executes `puppet device` for all devices in `device.conf` every 60 minutes (at a randomized minute) on the proxy Puppet agent.

+### run_user

+Data type: String

+This parameter is optional.

+Specifies the `--user=` parameter when running `puppet device --user=` on the proxy Puppet agent.

+Requires Puppet 5.4.0 or newer.

 ## Orchestration